Hundreds flee as Congo's M23 rebels near key city of Goma

 Regional efforts are under way to cool tensions between the two countries and end the conflict unfolding along their shared border.

+Kenya's ex-President Uhuru Kenyatta, who has been in Congo this week ahead of peace negotiations with armed groups, said talks in Nairobi would be held before the end of the month - later than the original proposed date of this Wednesday.

+"We have not come here with a prescription but rather with the idea of listening to our brothers and sisters and hopefully to be able to make a contribution towards bringing lasting peace," he said late on Monday after meeting various stakeholders.

-Angolan President Joao Lourenco visited both nations over the weekend after mediating talks between Congolese and Rwandan officials in Luanda earlier this month.
+Angolan President Joao Lourenco mediated earlier talks between Congolese and Rwandan officials in Luanda and visited both nations over the past weekend.

-The Chair of West Africa's main regional bloc ECOWAS, Umaro Sissoco Embalo, also travelled to Kinshasa and Kigali, while Kenya's ex-president Uhuru Kenyatta is in Congo this week ahead of peace negotiations with armed groups.
+The Chair of West Africa's main regional bloc ECOWAS, Umaro Sissoco Embalo, has also travelled to Kinshasa and Kigali.

 An M23 leader, Bertrand Bisimwa, blamed Congo's army for starting a war against the group.